-Maintain the status quo by not amending the Code to approve the sale of food derived from MON863 corn.

-6.2 Option 2 - approve food from insect-protected MON863 corn

-Amend the Code to permit the sale and use of food derived from MON863 corn, with or without listing special conditions in the Table to clause 2 of Standard 1.5.2.
+- 1. maintain the status quo by not amending the Code to approve the sale of food derived from MON863 corn; and - 2. amend the Code to permit the sale and use of food derived from MON863 corn, with or without listing special conditions in the Table to clause 2 of Standard 1.5.2.